NoroffFEU/development-platforms/prometheus_toolkit.md

 You can read more at Prometheus own [blog](https://prometheus.io/blog/), here you will also find pictograms that shows the flow of use.

-Summarise the content and highlight the relevance of the product to a web developer.

 [!][A short intro video on Prometheus](https://www.youtube.com/embed/ioa0eISf1Q0)

 ### Credits